Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 }
 ```

 Make note of _clientId_, _clientSecret_ and _tenantId_.
-You will need this information to update the Function application settings.
+You will need this information to update the function application settings.

 To test the creation of the service principal, run the following AZ CLI command: